310mc/https-310mc.github.io-tl/source/_posts/feature_scout/staying_true_to_myself.md

 {% endbubble %}

 {% bubble Tetora v2 %}
 …That sounds more like comfy clothes for home to me.
-I doubt you can make use of it for your personalized outfit.
+I doubt you could make use of it for your personalized outfit.
 {% endbubble %}

 {% bubble Midori worried0 %}